typhoon-data-org/typhoon-orchestrator/docs/getting-started/installation.md

 ## With Docker

-@TODO DOCKER update - also in Readme.
+@TODO - waiting until Docker with Airflow is clean, then finalise.

 ## With Docker and Airflow